 For seven years, Jim provided extensive research and documentation as one of two genealogical consultants to the Shakopee Mdewakanton Sioux Community.
 The results of that research at the National Archives, its Regions, and at record repositories across the Midwest, form the basis for that Tribe’s extensive Archives.
 Jim has provided consultation or expert witness testimony in Tribal Court, Federal District Court, and Bureau of Indian Affairs Administrative Law Judge proceedings.

-During the past ten years, Jim has expanded his skills to provide book design, layout, indexing, illustration, and publishing for clients.
+During the past fifteen years, Jim has expanded his skills to provide book design, layout, indexing, illustration, and publishing for clients.
 He is the Publisher of Scattered Leaves Press and Warren & Carmack Publishing.